Pixboost/shopify-wroom-wroom-debut/README.md

 # shopify-wroom-wroom-debut
-Shopify [Debut](https://wroomwroom.myshopify.com/?preview_theme_id=33132314679) theme integrated with Pixboost Image CDN.
+Shopify [Debut](https://wroomwroom.myshopify.com/?preview_theme_id=33132314679) theme integrated with [Pixboost Image CDN](https://pixboost.com).

 The main purpose of using Pixboost Image CDN is to improve the performance of a Shopify store.
-You could find performance result comparing with original Debut theme here:
+The performance results compared to the original Debut theme here:

 * [Homepage](./performance-reports/homepage/README.md)
 * [Product Page](./performance-reports/product-page/README.md)